virtualconnect/mailprotector.com/_posts/2015-10-19-mailprotector-comptia-executive-council.markdown

 ***

 #### About CompTIA
-*CompTIA is the voice of the world’s information technology (IT) industry.
+*CompTIA is the voice of the world's information technology (IT) industry.
 As a non-profit trade association advancing the global interests of IT professionals and companies, CompTIA is the recognized authority for IT education and credentials and the primary advocate for IT businesses and workers.
 Through its foundation, CompTIA also enables disadvantaged populations to gain the skills they need for employment in the IT industry.
-CompTIA’s vision of the IT landscape is shaped by more than 30 years of global perspective and more than 2,000 members and 2,000 business partners.
+CompTIA's vision of the IT landscape is shaped by more than 30 years of global perspective and more than 2,000 members and 2,000 business partners.
 *

 *For more information, visit [www.comptia.org][comptia-homepage] or follow CompTIA on Twitter at http://www.twitter.com/comptia.*